 After jogging on Monday morning, Beth began another week of work at her “new” office—this time with something to look forward to by the end of the week—another date with Dan.
 At least, she would call it a date even though it would be to the Saturday evening worship service at church.

-Continuing on with the same office routine as the past few weeks, she brewed a pot of coffee, savoring the first cup while reading the next section of Dr. Simon’s journal and scripture from his Bible.
+Comfortable with the office routine developed over the past few weeks, she brewed a pot of coffee, savoring the first cup while reading the next section of Dr. Simon’s journal.
 Reading his journal helped her to see church history in a different light than ever before—as well as the Bible.
-Dr. Simon expressed a close, personal relationship with the Savior—and he considered the Bible text, the very word of God, as God speaking personally to him–and the Spirit of God, the Holy Spirit, dwelling within teaches, guides and comforts.
+Dr. Simon expressed a close, personal relationship with the Savior—and he considered the Bible text, the very word of God, as God speaking personally to him–and the Spirit of God, the Holy Spirit, dwelling within teaching, guiding and comforting.

 “All scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.”
 2Timothy 3:16-17

 Beth began to contemplate the unfathomable greatness of God and the wonder of how he longs to have a personal friendship with each of his children.
 Something that she had missed in her religion.
 She had never felt like a “child” of God—the overshadowing protection of Almighty God or the tender loving care of Jesus, the Good Shepherd.
 She had thought, God is in heaven waiting for people to come to him when they die, but not taking much interest in our daily lives on earth.
 Yet, a new way of thinking about God blossomed as she read about God’s relationship with Adam and Eve, Enoch, Noah, Abraham and Sarah, Hagar and Ishmael, Isaac, Jacob, Joseph and his brothers, Moses, and the people of Israel.